21111019Harry/Project/README.md

  .
 To give the best smooth experience to both Client and Owner of the System.

  .
-Finally producing a product which satisfy all needs
+Finally producing a product which satisfy all needs.